-> Green fees typically cost from Euros 100 to 200.
-Booking on the link above, but you must book months early to play old course.
+Green fees typically cost from Euros 100 to 200.
+Book on the link above, but you must book months early to play the old course.

-> Golf trips on traveltalk
+Golf trips on traveltalk

-> Golf travel is a huge holiday concept, especially during the spring, summer and autumn season.
+Golf travel is a huge holiday concept, especially during the spring, summer, and autumn seasons.
 Golf trips and golf trips go to many destinations from Sweden to the new big golf courses in the East, which are of course very popular during the winter season.
-At traveltalk.dk we follow the developments closely, and we add new golf travel tips every month to Denmark’s well over 200.000 golfers, who are either members of Danish golf clubs or all those who play pay and play.
-We also find golf courses in Spain, Italy, Portugal, Turkey, Scotland, France, Dubai, Thailand and many other golf destinations.
+At traveltalk .dk we follow the developments closely, and we add new golf travel tips every month to Denmark’s well over 200.000 golfers, who are either members of Danish golf clubs or all those who play pay and play.
+We also find golf courses in Spain, Italy, Portugal, Turkey, Scotland, France, Dubai, Thailand, and many other golf destinations.

-> Traveltalk brings inspiration to golf trips from as many golf countries as possible, and the number is growing continuously, so come back regularly.
+Traveltalk brings inspiration to golf trips from as many golf countries as possible, and the number is growing continuously, so come back regularly.
 You will also find deals on attractive golf travel deals, selected together with our golf travel partners:

 - Golf in Ireland